The Future of Gaming

 Eric Piccione, Assistant Professor of Game Design

-Sang Nam, Assistant Director, Mason Computer Game Design Program.
+Sang Nam, Director, Mason Computer Game Design Program.

 These game pros will share their history and expertise in both the development and business sides of this dynamic industry.

 Make your dream a reality this summer!
 The Game & Technology Academy offers you two convenient options: residential and commuter (day).
-You can come every day as a commuter student, or hang out on campus for the duration as a residential student.
+You can come every day as a commuter student, or stay on campus for the duration as a residential student.
 Here are the options:

 Commuter (Day) Option –